Work Method Foundry Field Notes About Edge Brief

 Tell me about it

 You tell me about the business and the opportunity.
-I take a limited number of these, so this is genuinely a filter, not a formality.
+I take a limited number of these.

 02 · The paid conversation